Receive your rates notice by email

 - to accept the terms and conditions.

-Depending on the rating cycle you may receive one final paper rates notice before changing to email delivery.
+Depending on the rating cycle, you may receive one final paper rates notice before changing to email delivery.
+Registering to receive your rates notice by email will cancel any existing BPAY View registration in place.

-SMS reminders will be sent if the rate account:
+You will receive SMS reminders if the rate account:

 - is not in a prohibited suspension group (e.g. ownership change pending)

-- ownership has not changed since the bill was issued.
+- if ownership has not changed since bill issued.

 Terms and conditions for email delivery